eonx-com/easy-monorepo/packages/EasyWebhook/docs/stores.md

 You can implement your own stores, but the package comes with three store options out of the box: null store, array store and Doctrine DBAL store.

-To set the **webhook store**, set the `EonX\EasyWebhook\Interfaces\Stores\StoreInterface` service to be one of:
+To set the **webhook store**, set the `EonX\EasyWebhook\Common\Store\StoreInterface` service to be one of:

-- `EonX\EasyWebhook\Stores\NullStore`: Webhooks are not stored.
+- `EonX\EasyWebhook\Common\Store\NullStore`: Webhooks are not stored.
 This is the default store option for webhooks.
-- `EonX\EasyWebhook\Stores\ArrayStore`: Webhooks are stored in an array in memory.
+- `EonX\EasyWebhook\Common\Store\ArrayStore`: Webhooks are stored in an array in memory.
 Note that the array store will not persist beyond the life of your application.
-- `EonX\EasyWebhook\Stores\DoctrineDbalStore`: Webhooks are stored in a database accessed through Doctrine DBAL.
+- `EonX\EasyWebhook\Doctrine\Store\DoctrineDbalStore`: Webhooks are stored in a database accessed through Doctrine DBAL.
 Provide a `Doctrine\DBAL\Connection` connection and an optional table name (the default table name is `easy_webhooks`).
 - Your own webhook store implementation.

-To set the **webhook results store**, set the `EonX\EasyWebhook\Interfaces\Stores\ResultStoreInterface` service to be one of:
+To set the **webhook results store**, set the `EonX\EasyWebhook\Common\Store\ResultStoreInterface` service to be one of:

-- `EonX\EasyWebhook\Stores\NullResultStore`: Webhook results are not stored.
+- `EonX\EasyWebhook\Common\Store\NullResultStore`: Webhook results are not stored.
 This is the default store option for webhook results.
-- `EonX\EasyWebhook\Stores\ArrayResultStore`: Webhook results are stored in an array in memory.
+- `EonX\EasyWebhook\Common\Store\ArrayResultStore`: Webhook results are stored in an array in memory.
 Note that the array store will not persist beyond the life of your application.
-- `EonX\EasyWebhook\Stores\DoctrineDbalResultStore`: Webhook results are stored in a database accessed through Doctrine DBAL.
+- `EonX\EasyWebhook\Doctrine\Store\DoctrineDbalResultStore`: Webhook results are stored in a database accessed through Doctrine
+  DBAL.
 Provide a `Doctrine\DBAL\Connection` connection and an optional table name (the default table name is `easy_webhook_results`).
 - Your own webhook results store implementation.